Not to worry, in this article, we’ll be giving you vital tips on how to eliminate musty odor from finished and unfinished basements.

 Besides commercially sold air fresheners, you can opt for a homemade basement odor eliminator.
 These are usually made using organic products, and they also absorb bad odors out of the air.

 One of such homemade remedies is placing bowls of baking soda in different sections of the basement floor.
-Baking soda has the ability to absorb odor molecules so it’s a quick and easy fix.
+Baking soda can absorb odor molecules so it’s a quick and easy fix.

 If you don’t have any baking soda at home, you can use white vinegar as a replacement.
-Just like baking soda, white vinegar also has the ability to absorb and neutralize odor molecules.
+Just like baking soda, white vinegar also can absorb and neutralize odor molecules.

 Once that is done, you will only need the air fresheners as a backup for sweet-smelling air.